Uninett/nav/doc/hacking/hacking.rst

 There's also a script to produce an entire test environment as a Docker image and to run the entire test suite inside a Docker container created from that image.
-This is actually the same method employed by our Jenkins build servers to run the test suite.
 Take a look in the :file:`tests/docker/` directory.

 For an interactive testing session with tox_, you can utilize the Docker image like thus: